faizilham/msc-thesis/main/ch4_simple_model.typ

 #let opx = $o_p^circle.small.filled$
 #let rpx = $r_p^circle.small.filled$

 To define the safely-reachable analysis, we first define three sets Ref, Cons, and VarAt as shown in @eq:ForwardSafeReachSets.
 The sets Ref and Cons have the same definitions as in the backward analysis.
 The VarAt set is a set of pairs of a local variable and a node.
-The pair ($x$, $p$) can be interpreted as "the values referred by local variable $x$ when the program execution reaches node $p$".
+The pair ($x$, $p$) is interpreted as "the values referred by local variable $x$ when the program execution reaches node $p$".

 $
   &"Ref" &&= "LocalVars" union "ExprLabel"\